nidDrBiglr/energy-hackdays-anomaly-detection/README.md

 - David Giger
 - Marius Giger

+In Collaboration with

+- Manuel Baez
+- Konstantin Golubev
+- Xue Wang

 ##  Data

 A sample including smart meter [data](https://www.kaggle.com/portiamurray/anomaly-detection-smart-meter-data-sample) can be found on kaggle.
 Participants are encouraged to find other smart meter data to work with in order to test their algorithms.